gramineproject/gramine/Documentation/devel/encfiles.rst

 the 4KB of plaintext file contents.
 The MHT nodes serve as building blocks for a variant of a Merkle Hash Tree.

-Each MHT node in the Merkle Hash Tree is comprised of 128 encryption key + GMAC pairs for attached Data and MHT nodes.
+Each MHT node in the Merkle Hash Tree is comprised of 128 encryption key + tag pairs for attached Data and MHT nodes.
 In particular, one MHT node has 96 pairs for the Data nodes attached to it, and 32 pairs for the child MHT nodes.
-Since each key is 16B in size and each GMAC is 16B in size, 128 pairs is the maximum that can be stored in a 4KB node.
+Since each key is 16B in size and each tag is 16B in size, 128 pairs is the maximum that can be stored in a 4KB node.

-Inside the SGX enclave, each MHT node is represented as a data struct with the ``type`` being ``MHT_NODE`` and two linked buffers: the bounce buffer that contains the encrypted 4KB copied from the host disk and yet another data struct that contains the decrypted MHT node's contents (the array with 128 key + GMAC pairs).
+Inside the SGX enclave, each MHT node is represented as a data struct with the ``type`` being ``MHT_NODE`` and two linked buffers: the bounce buffer that contains the encrypted 4KB copied from the host disk and yet another data struct that contains the decrypted MHT node's contents (the array with 128 key + tag pairs).
 Additionally, each MHT node has a ``logical_node`` number and a ``physical_node`` number.
 The former is the serial number in a logical representation of the MHT nodes in the Merkle tree, whereas the latter is the number of the page (chunk) in the on-storage representation.
 The difference